top of page

 What They Get

 Each student will be given their own A4 Periodic Table to take home and stick to their wall.
 The Universe in their own bedroom!
-We will also give them some free element samples that might inspire them to start their own element collection.

 Parents, You're Invited